FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 ---
 layout: blog-post
-title: Deploying FusionAuth on DigitalOcean using the One-click Installer
+title: Deploying FusionAuth on DigitalOcean using the One-Click Installer
 description: Revised version of the guide from the DigitalOcean Marketplace
 author: Dean Rodman, Bradley Van Aardt
 category: blog